jackyzha0/quartz/content/private/Jackie's how to/preview changes.md

 go install github.com/jackyzha0/hugo-obsidian@latest
 ```

-If you are running into an error saying that `command not found: hugo-obsidian`, make sure you set your `GOPATH` correctly (see [[notes/troubleshooting#`command not found: hugo-obsidian`|the troubleshooting page]])!
+If you are running into an error saying that `command not found: hugo-obsidian`, make sure you set your `GOPATH` correctly (see [[private/Jackie's how to/troubleshooting#`command not found: hugo-obsidian`|the troubleshooting page]])!
 This will allow your terminal to correctly recognize hugo-obsidian as an executable.

 ##  Installing Hugo
 Hugo is the static site generator that powers Quartz.
 [Install Hugo with "extended" Sass/SCSS version](https://gohugo.io/getting-started/installing/) first.
 Then,